kera-cudmore/TheQuizArms/README.md

 * [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - a google chrome extension that allows you to view your site as people with accessibility needs would see it.

+* [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
+Used to check the site and the readme for spelling errors.

 - - -

 ## Deployment & Local Development